whoschek/bzfs/README.md

 **--zfs-recv-o-targets** *{full,incremental,full+incremental}*

 *  The zfs send phase or phases during which the extra '-o' options are passed to 'zfs receive'.
-This is a plus-separated list (no spaces) containing one of the following choices: 'full', 'incremental'.
-Default is 'full+incremental'.
+This can be one of the following
+    choices: 'full', 'incremental', 'full+incremental'.
+Default is
+    'full+incremental'.
 A 'full' send is sometimes also known as an 'initial' send.

 <!-- -->